awsdocs/amazon-chime-administration-guide/doc_source/calling-name.md

 Set a default calling name that appears to recipients of outbound calls made using the phone numbers in your **Inventory**\.
 Default calling names apply to all phone number product types\.
 You can update the names once every seven days\.

-**Note**
-When you place a call using an Amazon Chime Voice Connector, the call is routed through the public switched telephone network \(PSTN\) to a fixed or mobile telephone carrier of the called party\.
-Not all fixed and mobile telephone carriers support Caller ID names \(CNAM\) or use the same CNAM database as Amazon Chime Voice Connectors\.
-Even though you set your caller ID name in the Amazon Chime console, the called party might see no calling name at all, or they might see a calling name that is different from the value that you set\.

 **To set a default calling name**

 1. Open the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com)\.